Skip to main content

 Andrej Ivanov/MSF

 However, there was good news regarding tuberculosis (TB) during the year.
 In November, we published the positive results of the endTB clinical trial, which identified three new, safe drug regimens for multidrug-resistant TB, that are more effective and reduce treatment time by up to two-thirds.
 Some of these drug regimens use bedaquiline, the price of which has been a barrier to scaling up treatment.
 Through the work of MSF’s Access Campaign, the manufacturer, Johnson & Johnson, dropped some of its secondary patents on the drug in September, allowing for affordable generic versions to be used in low- and middle-income countries.
-The same month, the Access Campaign’s pressure on Cepheid, which makes a diagnostic test system, widely used in MSF projects, and its parent company Danaher, paid off when they agreed to a 20 per cent price reduction for some tests, including for TB.
+The same month, the Access Campaign’s pressure on Cepheid, which makes a diagnostic test system, widely used in MSF projects, and on its parent company Danaher, paid off when they agreed to a 20 per cent price reduction for some tests, including for TB.

 In December, following three years of strong advocacy efforts by MSF, the World Health Organization added noma to its list of neglected tropical diseases.
 Noma is an infectious but non-contagious bacterial disease affecting mostly children, particularly in sub-Saharan Africa.
-It is both preventable and treatable, but without treatment, it kills 90 per cent of people.
+It is both preventable and treatable, but without treatment, it kills 90 per cent of infected people.
 Being on the list should shine a spotlight on the disease, facilitating the integration of noma prevention and treatment activities into existing public health programmes, and encouraging the allocation of much-needed resources to help tackle it.

-We wish to express our heartfelt thanks to the more than 69,000 MSF staff, who worked in over 70 countries in 2023 – often at great risk – to deliver medical care to people in need.
+We wish to express our heartfelt thanks to the more than 69,000 MSF staff who worked in over 70 countries in 2023 – often at great risk – to deliver medical care to people in need.

 *MSF Directors of Operations - Ahmed Abd-elrahman, Oliver Behn, Dr Marc Biot, William Hennequin, Dr Sal Ha Issoufou, Kenneth Lavelle, Teresa Sancristoval.